-The stove can be recessed in a suitable sized non combustible fireplace but a permanent free air gap of at least 50mm must be left around the sides, the top and the back of the stove; this is to facilitate a reasonable heat output and allows access to the stove for removal and maintenance.
+The stove can be recessed in a suitable sized non Combustible fireplace, but a permanent free air gap of at least 50mm must be left around the sides.
+The top and the back of the stove; this is to facilitate a reasonable heat output and allows access to the stove for removal and maintenance.
 A clearance of 100mm will give a better heat output.

-All non combustible walls closer than 100mm to the stove should be at least 75mm thick.
-For practical reasons the back wall of the fireplace recess and the hearth should ideally be made of non combustible material.
-When installing your stove in a non combustible chamber, combustible materials should not be located where the heat dissipating through the walls of fireplaces or flues could ignite it.
-Therefore when installing the stove in the presence of combustible materials due account must be taken of the guidance on the separation of combustible material given in Building Regulations Approved Document J and also in these stove instructions.
+All non Combustible walls closer than 100mm to the stove should be at least 75mm thick.
+For practical reasons the back wall of the fireplace recess and the hearth should ideally be made of a non-nombustible material.
+When installing your stove in a non Combustible chamber, Combustible materials should not be located where the heat dissipating through the walls of fireplace or flues could ignite it.
+Therefore when installing the stove in the presence of Combustible materials due account must be taken of the guidance on the separation of Combustible material given in Building Regulations Approved Document J and also in these stove instructions.
 The minimum distances to flammable materials are specified on the EN 13240 plate on the back of the stove.
+We recommend the use of calcium silicate board with a protection value of A1 in a fireplace recess or behind a stove fitted in a corner.

 To ensure that the stove has sufficient air flow available to it during operation, please allow at least 40mm of clearance from the back of the air intake to the rear wall.
-This means that if you are installing your stove between 50mm and 100mm away from a non combustible wall, it may be necessary to remove the intake spigot.
+This means that if you are installing your stove between 50mm and 100mm away from a non Combustible wall, it may be necessary to remove the intake spigot.